-The City of Ashland uses the following bicycle facility designations, which are consistent with the designations and definitions recognized by AASHTO and OBPP.
+The following designations are used throughout the TSP to describe the City's bicycle facilities.
+These designations and definitions are consistent with AASHTO and OBPP.
 The purpose of having multiple bicycle facility types is to provide a multi-level cycling system that caters to different types of cyclists ranging from novice to experienced riders.
 In general, bicycles are allowed on roadways in the City of Ashland regardless of the presence or type of bicycle facility on the roadway.